Digital Marketing Career Progression

 Which Path Will You Take?

-The career progression and job scope of a digital marketer can vary quite a bit between agency and client side.
+A digital marketer’s career progression and job scope can vary in agency and in-house roles.

-Working in an agency exposes one to a diverse range of industries and boundless opportunities to develop a diversified portfolio.
-However, workload can be immensely heavy with evening and weekend shifts a common occurrence.
-According to ANA, the average annual turnover rate in an agency is 30%.
+Working in an agency exposes one to diverse industries and boundless opportunities to develop a diversified portfolio.
+However, the workload can be immensely heavy, with evening and weekend shifts commonly occurring.
+According to Forbes and Opal, the average annual turnover rate in an agency is 30%.

-Workload in client side tends to run at a steadier pace and is more task-focused, since the scope of work is confined to only one client.
-The salary generally tends to be higher but the climb up the career ladder can be slower.
+On the client side, the workload tends to run at a steadier pace and is more task-focused, since the scope of work is confined to only one client.
+The salary tends to be higher, but career progression can take longer.

-Digital agency employees hopping over to client side after a couple of years isn’t uncommon, especially since the pay increase can be relatively significant compared to staying on in the same agency.
-Lin Xuanbin, Senior Digital Marketing Manager at Experian observed that the pay increase typically ranges from 10 – 20% after working 1 – 2 years in a digital agency and jumping over to the client side.
-He also noted that the pay increase may vary for senior positions and that he had even witnessed pay dips from senior digital agency employees crossing over to the client side.
+Digital agency employees hopping over to in-house roles after a couple of years isn’t uncommon, especially since the pay increase can be relatively significant compared to staying in the same agency.
+Lin Xuanbin, former Head of Digital Marketing APAC at Experian, observed that the pay increase after working 1-2 years in a digital agency and then switching to the client’s side typically ranges from 10-20%.
+He also noted that the pay increase may vary for senior positions.
+He had even witnessed pay dips from senior digital agency employees crossing over to the client side.

-And of course, there’s the prospect of going independent.
-With the skills gained over years of practice, many experienced digital marketers have gone on to start their own digital agencies, offer digital marketing services on a freelance basis, and even starting their own companies while leading the reins as Head of Marketing.
+And, of course, there’s the prospect of going independent.
+With the skills gained over years of practice, many experienced digital marketers have gone on to start their own digital agencies, offer digital marketing services on a freelance basis, and even start their own companies while taking on the Head of Marketing role.

 Download the Complete Digital Marketing Career Handbook (PDF Version)